 Introducing the New Romance Collection

 I wanted to add a thank you here for all the support and interest I have received over the years.
 I am proud to have created this small, but significant business, which has brought so much attention to the importance of farming projects that supports biodiversity.
 I have met some incredible people along my journey who have loved Papillon Belle as much as I do.
-I hope to continue with this project again one day.
+I look forward sharing the next chapter of this project with you.